patchamama/The-last-book-page/README.md

 ## Manual Testing

+## Security Fixed

+During the updates in git I did not check the updates to be discarded in the .gitignore file, which resulted in the env.py file being published with the cloudinary, postgres (ElephantSQL) and secret-key keys.
+This determined to regenerate the keys again and update them in env.py and the configuration variables in heroku.

 ## Bugs Fixed

 - In the app comments/serializers.py don't render the image cover of the book with the line: